-The following infographic provides an overview of the steps involved in this cycle.
+The following infographic provides an overview of the steps involved in this procure-to-pay life cycle.

 The Procure-to-Pay or P2P cycle process starts when a buyer needs some goods or services.

 The first step in the p2p cycle is requirement identification.
-This happens whenever a shortage of raw materials, services, or other parts is needed to continue the operation.
+That happens whenever a shortage of raw materials, services, or other parts is needed to continue the operation.

 Depending on the type of request, the procurement department will shortlist either a new list of vendors or the procurement department may directly approach the existing vendor for the material.

-Vend shortlisting depends on their credibility, vendor rating, quality of the product or service, and pricing.
+Vendor shortlisting depends on credibility, vendor rating, quality of the product or service, and pricing.

 Here the buyer sends RFPs to all the shortlisted vendors to explain the requirements.
 The vendors are then asked to give their quotations.